 Sustainable Development Goal (SDG) 7 calls for access to clean, reliable, sustainable and modern energy for all.
 Its key founding principles further highlight the need for increasing the share of renewable energy in the global energy mix and doubling the global rate of improvement in energy efficiency.

-When it comes to post-secondary institutions, reducing building energy consumption and supporting the development and use of energy from clean and renewable sources helps contribute to the achieve of this SDG.
+When it comes to post-secondary institutions, reducing building energy consumption and supporting the development and use of energy from clean and renewable sources helps contribute to this SDG.

 For most institutions, energy consumption is the largest source of greenhouse gas emissions, which contribute to climate change.
 Nearly all of BCIT’s greenhouse gas emissions come from energy used for heating campus buildings, providing hot water, and cooking.
 As an Institute, BCIT used approximately 84 million kWh of energy in 2017 and spent $5 million in energy and emission costs.
 In relative terms, that is comparable to the energy used by 3,000 British Columbia households.